Historia Mundum

 • It vigorously repressed the activities of both Diggers and Levellers: The former were defenders of land reform and called themselves “true levellers”, while the latter espoused reforms that would bring about political equality.

-The authoritarian tendencies of the government, nevertheless, should not obscure the fact that England prospered under Cromwell’s authority.
+England also prospered under Cromwell’s authority despite the government’s authoritarian tendencies.
 Some of the highlights of the period were:

 • Greater trade freedom.

-• Advances in education: Cromwell inaugurated new schools, colleges and academies in which the sciences and technology took a precedence.
-This contrasted the religious control of educational entities in the past.
+• Advances in education: Cromwell inaugurated new schools, colleges, and academies in which science and technology took precedence.
+This contrasted with the earlier religious control of educational institutions.

 • Navigation Acts: The government mandated that English products had to be transported only by English ships or by the ships of the buyers.
 In practical terms, these laws meant that English merchants would generally be paid both for the products they sold and for the freight costs.

-• Maritime expansion: Because of the capital inflow brought about by the Navigation Acts, England was able to foster a naval industry and a war navy.
+• Maritime expansion: Because of the capital inflow brought about by the Navigation Acts, England was able to foster shipbuilding and expand its navy.

 • Military victories against the Netherlands and Spain: Shipping companies from these countries resented the Navigation Acts, and trade disputes culminated in armed confrontations.
 The English won both the Anglo-Dutch War (1652-1654) and the First Anglo-Spanish War (1654–1660).
 Within the context of the latter, the English annexed Jamaica, then a Spanish colony.

 In 1658, Oliver Cromwell died of natural causes and left behind his son, Richard Cromwell, in charge of the country.
 However, Richard was respected by neither the political establishment nor the military leadership.
-Given his lack of authority, he was unable to mediate strained relations between the Parliament and the Army.
-In April 1859, he bowed to military pressure and dissolved the Parliament, but congressmen soon regrouped.
+Given his lack of authority, he was unable to mediate strained relations between Parliament and the Army.
+In April 1659, he bowed to military pressure and dissolved Parliament, but members of Parliament soon regrouped.
 Afterwards, he acknowledged his inability to govern England and resigned in exchange for a pension.

-After Richard’s ousting, Charles II profited from the power vacuum to issue the Declaration of Breda, pardoning all crimes that had been committed from the English Civil War up to that moment.
-Many politicians and military officers rallied in favor of this Declaration, in order to prevent chaos and lawlessness from prevailing.
-Consequently, Charles II was proclaimed the legitimate King of England since the death of his father — erasing the memory of Cromwell “as if the last nineteen years had never happened”, in the words of historian Tim Harris.
+After Richard’s ousting, Charles II used the power vacuum to issue the Declaration of Breda, pardoning crimes committed from the English Civil War up to that moment.
+Many politicians and military officers rallied behind the declaration to prevent chaos and lawlessness.
+Charles II was proclaimed the legitimate King of England from the death of his father, erasing the memory of Cromwell “as if the last nineteen years had never happened”, in the words of historian Tim Harris.

 Stuart Restoration (1660-1688)

 Charles II was restored to the throne under the promise that he would forgo despotic tendencies.
-Yet soon after his restoration, the King carried out certain actions intended to reassert his power.
-He ordered the exhumation of Oliver Cromwell’s body, so that it was subjected to a posthumous execution for high treason.
-Other bodies were exhumed and desecrated as well.
-In addition, he imprisoned many of those who had tried to kill him in the past.
-These measures cast a shadow over his reign’s future.
+Soon after his restoration, the King took actions intended to reassert his power.
+He ordered the exhumation of Oliver Cromwell’s body so it could be subjected to a posthumous execution for high treason.
+Other bodies were also exhumed and desecrated.
+He also imprisoned many people who had tried to kill him in the past.
+These measures cast a shadow over his reign.

-The King’s biggest disagreement with the Parliament was in terms of religious tolerance, for which he advocated, while parliamentarians did not.
-They enacted the Clarendon Code, intended to curb non-adherence to the Anglican Church, and Charles II acquiesced to them for a certain time.
-In 1672, he attempted to introduce religious freedom by decree, but was thwarted by the Parliament.
+The King’s biggest disagreement with Parliament concerned religious tolerance.
+Charles II favored it, while parliamentarians enacted the Clarendon Code to curb dissent from the Anglican Church.
+Charles II accepted their position for a time.
+In 1672, he attempted to introduce religious freedom by decree, but Parliament blocked him.

 The English Parliament generally supported Charles II, but part of it had reservations about his Catholic brother, James II, who was next in line for succession.
 The lawmakers were split into two factions: